-Mostly established by his work as a dancer and singer, Matthew Vincent's consistently dynamic performance quality, witty charisma, and resourceful problem solving skills give specific perspective edge to all the work that Matthew creates, performs, and collaborates on.
+Matthew Vincent's consistently dynamic performance quality, witty charisma, and resourceful problem solving skills give specific perspective edge to all the work that Matthew creates, performs, and collaborates on.
 He listens closely, and engages with each person/problem presented to him with openness.
 If a moment requires him to be kind, he's serious about being warm.
 If he's dancing, he's serious about the nuance of his movement.
 If the moment needs some laughter, he's serious about being silly.
-Matthew is devoted to serving the moment.
-He explores theories in personal exploration and as an intern at The Upright Citizens Brigade Theater.
-He's a part of UCB's advanced sketch writing program, where he studies the art of the fart joke.
+He studies comedy as an intern at The Upright Citizens Brigade Theater, and is apart of UCB's advanced sketch writing program, where he studies the art of the fart joke.

 As a young choreographer, comedian, and performer, Matthew Vincent is excited by the possibilities he's discovered at the intersection of movement, comedy, and new media.
-Matthew hopes to continue using his intuitive procedure of problem-solving to collaborate with chance, choreograph sound, write movement, hear color, and perform interdisciplinary work that creatively stimulates quandary about the universality of human truths.
-Matthew Vincent is an artist deeply serious about being himself, creating intelligent messes, performing what is needed, and collaborating methodically to solve problems of pure silliness.
+He hopes to continue using his intuitive procedure of problem-solving across mediums.
+Matthew Vincent is serious about creating intelligent messes, performing what is needed, and collaborating methodically to solve problems of pure silliness.